halmosb/altx/README.md

-# ALT: Adaptive Law-Based Transformation
+# `altx`: Adaptive Law-Based Transformation

-**Adaptive Law-Based Transformation (ALT)** is an open-source Python package developed for efficient and accurate time series classification (TSC).
-ALT leverages adaptive law-based transformations [[1]](#1) to convert raw time series data into a linearly separable feature space, using variable-length shifted time windows.
-This approach enhances its predecessor, the linear law-based transformation (LLT), by capturing patterns at varying temporal scales with greater precision.
-ALT achieves state-of-the-art performance in TSC tasks across physics and related domains, all while maintaining minimal computational overhead.
+**Adaptive Law-Based Transformation (`altx`)** is an open-source Python package developed for efficient and accurate time series classification (TSC).
+The package leverages adaptive law-based transformations [[1]](#1) to convert raw time series data into a linearly separable feature space, using variable-length shifted time windows.
+This approach enhances its predecessor, the linear law-based transformation (LLT), by capturing patterns at varying temporal scales with greater precision. `altx` achieves state-of-the-art performance in TSC tasks across physics and related domains, all while maintaining minimal computational overhead.

 ## Installation